 How to stop your mattress from smelling

-Sometimes when you buy a new mattress it can smell a little funny, just like the best pillows do when they’re fresh out of their packaging.
+Sometimes when you buy a new mattress it can smell a little funny, just like the best pillows for sleeping do when they’re fresh out of their packaging.
 Don’t worry, this will fade over time.

 Older mattresses can pick up smells through spillages, accidents or just general use, but you can keep it smelling fresh and clean by using some simple household ingredients.

 Firstly, pour some white vinegar into a plant spray bottle (or similar) and spray it over your mattress.
 Next, sprinkle baking soda or bicarbonate of soda (it’s the same thing) over your mattress.
 Let it bubble, then cover it with a towel for two hours.

 Once the two hours have passed, vacuum up any residual baking soda and let the mattress air dry.
 Don’t worry about the vinegar smell as this will fade as it dries, leaving your mattress free of odors.
 It should look cleaner too, but if there are still visible stains after trying this method, then move on to the next step…